OnBoard Meetings

 Provided an overview of the existing OnBoard interface, ensuring participants understood its design and features.

-Performing Tasks as Board Member
+Performing Tasks and Voting as Board Member

 Guided participants through tasks such as creating an Approval, accessing Voting and Discussion sections, and viewing results.